antarctica/metadata-library/DEVELOPING.md

 **Note:** In these instructions, `v1` refers to the current/previous configuration version. `v2` refers to the new configuration version.

+## Step 1: Add new version

-First create a new configuration version that is identical to the current/previous version, but that sets up the schema, objects, methods, tests and documentation needed for the new configuration, and to convert between the old and new configurations.
+First, create a new configuration version that is identical to the current/previous version, but that sets up the schema, objects, methods, tests and documentation needed for the new configuration, and to convert between the old and new configurations.